-NOTE: First, make sure you CAN convert to gas.
+First, make sure you can convert to gas in your local area.
 You need a gas main under your street to convert to gas.
 If you don’t have a gas main, you may be able to get one by banding together with your neighbors and making a request to your local utility company.

 New gas line installation can cost about $1,000.
 But your utility company may do this for free.